secretstartups/handbook/resellers/Channel-Program-Guide/MDF/index.html.md

       * Adding the MDF line in Allocadia, with all of its information.
 _We don’t add this in the pre-planning phase because sometimes fund requests may get canceled or the Marketing Activity/event moves to a different date._
       * From Allocadia we open an MDF Epic and two sub-issues List Upload and POP (Proof of Performance).
-      * Marketo and Saleforce Campaign are created.
+      * Marketo and Salesforce Campaign are created.

 * POP Tracking board:
 To better track the POP we have created a [MDF Operations Board](https://gitlab.com/gitlab-com/marketing/partner-marketing/-/boards/5415585?label_name[]=MDF-POP).
       * POP Label description can be found [in this section](https://about.gitlab.com/handbook/marketing/channel-marketing/#requesting-mdf-funds) of the handbook.
-      * CMMs are also tagged to create their own activity tracking issue.
+      * Channel Marketing Managers are also tagged to create their own activity tracking issue.
       * A Zip requisition request is opened.
             * Zip will now have an MDF approver (MDF Program Owner) to make sure we have all of the correct information updated and to make sure that payment is not process for partner before receiving the POP.
             * After that Zip approval will take 4 business days.